mlhartme/stool/main/documentation.md

 ### User defaults

-Users can define default values for various command line option by placing a properties file `.stool.defaults` in their home directory.
+Every users can define default values for various command line option by placing a properties file `.stool.defaults` in her home directory.
 If this file exists, Stool uses the contained properties as default values for various options.
 For example, a property `refresh.build=true` causes `stool refresh` to build a stage without explicitly specifying the `-build` option.
 (Note: To override this default, use `stool refresh -build=false`).

 Supported user default properties:

 * **verbose**
-  controls the `-v` option for every Stool command
+  controls the `-v` option for every command
 * **exception**
-  controls the `-e` option for every Stool command
+  controls the `-e` option for every command
 * **auto.restart**
   controls the `-autorestart` option for every stage command
 * **auto.stop**
   controls the `-autostop` option for every stage command
 * **import.name**
-  controls the `-name` option for the import command
+  controls the `-name` option for the `import` command
 * **import.max**
-  controls the `-max` option for the import command
+  controls the `-max` option for the `import` command
 * **history.max**
-  controls the `-max` option for the history command
+  controls the `-max` option for the `history` command
 * **history.details**
-  controls the `-details` option for the history command
+  controls the `-details` option for the `history` command
 * **list.defaults**
-  controls the `-defaults` option for the list command
+  controls the `-defaults` option for the `list` command
 * **status.defaults**
-  controls the `-defaults` option for the status command
+  controls the `-defaults` option for the `status` command
 * **select.fuzzy**
-  controls the `-fuzzy` option for the select command
+  controls the `-fuzzy` option for the `select` command
 * **refresh.build**
-  controls the `-build` option for the refresh command
+  controls the `-build` option for the `refresh` command
 * **svn.user** and **svn.password**
   credentials the `-svnuser` and `-svnpassword` options for every Stool command.

 ### Dashboard

-The dashboard is a special stage you can install to control stages via browser.
+The dashboard is a special stage you can setup with

+    stool create gav:net.oneandone.stool:dashboard:4.0.0-SNAPSHOT $STOOL_HOME/system/dashboard
+    stool start

+to control stages via browser.
+Technically, this is just a web frontend to run Stool commands.

 ## Commands